Skip to content

 And interestingly, have polar opposite ways of preparing themselves.

-The Spartans quietly put on their armour, get into battle formation, and march forward slowly, chanting a hymn.
+The Spartans quietly put on their armour, get into battle formation, and march forward slowly and calmly, chanting a hymn.

 Whereas the locals?